Parisson/TimeSide/README.rst

 An EXPERIMENTAL web server based on Django has been added to the package from version 0.5.5.
 The goal is to provide a full REST API to TimeSide to enable new kinds of audio processing web services.

-A sandbox is provide in timeside/server/sandbox and you can initialize it and test it like this:
+A sandbox is provided in timeside/server/sandbox and you can initialize it and test it like this:

 .. code-block:: bash